ohlookanothergitaccount/dutynotifier/README.md

 does not support 32 bit client

-does not support ui scasling > 100%
+does not support ui scaling other than 100%

 if you need 32bit support update timeOffsets and locOffsets in popup.cs